 We could dedicate a blog in itself to garden lighting tips but for now, here's 3 quick suggestions:

-- Light up flora and forna by hanging lanterns from tree branches – they’ll enhance the colour of blooms, giving your garden a gorgeous colourful glow.
+1. Light up flora and forna by hanging lanterns from tree branches

-- If you have steps in your garden line them with candles or paper lights to provide after dark safety and to create a striking light display.
+2. If you have steps in your garden line them with candles or paper lights to provide after dark safety and to create a striking light display

 Keeping cosy isn’t just for winter!
 Get hygge vibes in your garden by creating cosy corners where people can sit, relax and escape from the buzz of the party for a quiet chat.
 To create ambiance, vamp up garden furniture with cushions and throws or lay blankets and rugs down in cosy nooks such as under a tree, by your pond, or in a space where there is lots of fresh flowers and blooms.
 Guests won't mind cosying up on the floor as long as they're comfy and, as with indoors, ample lighting, colour and textiles are key to ensuring comfort.